Skip to content

 Keeping these grouped explicitly is useful because SITL issues often come from version drift between these layers rather than from one package in isolation.

 The simulator-to-flight-controller bridge is one of the biggest moving parts in this stack.
-In the current SITL notes, the most relevant references are Pegasus Simulator and PX4-Isaac-Sim.
+The most relevant references are Pegasus Simulator and PX4-Isaac-Sim.

-For LAV2, the practical recommendation is still to assemble the environment manually instead of prioritizing a containerized stack.
-Containers can reduce environment drift, but the current simulator-side customization level is high enough that manual setup remains easier to iterate on.
-For container-oriented setups, the current notes point to nvidia_isaac-sim_ros2_docker and the Pegasus Simulator Docker PR for Isaac Sim 4.5.0 as useful references.
+For LAV2, the practical recommendation is to assemble the environment manually instead of prioritizing a containerized stack.
+Containers can reduce environment drift, but the simulator-side customization level is high enough that manual setup remains easier to iterate on.
+For container-oriented setups, useful references include nvidia_isaac-sim_ros2_docker and the Pegasus Simulator Docker PR for Isaac Sim 4.5.0.

 Pegasus Simulator Setup Notes

-Pegasus Simulator should be installed according to its own installation guide, but there are a few LAV2-specific caveats from the current workflow.
+Pegasus Simulator should be installed according to its own installation guide, but there are a few LAV2-specific caveats.
 The base procedure should still follow the Pegasus Simulator installation guide.

-If Isaac Sim was installed through a Python or uv/pip style workflow rather than through the prebuilt layout assumed by the upstream Pegasus instructions, you need to adjust the Pegasus configuration scripts so that ISAACSIM_PATH, ISAACSIM_PYTHON, and related paths actually point to the local Isaac Sim installation.
+If Isaac Sim was installed through a Python or uv/pip style workflow instead of the prebuilt layout assumed by the upstream Pegasus instructions, the Pegasus configuration scripts need to be adjusted so that ISAACSIM_PATH, ISAACSIM_PYTHON, and related paths point to the local Isaac Sim installation.

-To stay aligned with the current LAV2 platform setup, the working notes also assume using the LAV2-maintained Pegasus fork rather than upstream defaults.
+To stay aligned with the LAV2 platform setup, the working notes also assume use of the LAV2-maintained Pegasus fork instead of upstream defaults.

 Then adjust items such as the PX4 path in extensions/pegasus.simulator/config/configs.yaml, and the simulator step size plus LAV2 model path in extensions/pegasus.simulator/pegasus/simulator/params.py.